2 Yuri

 One evening, the heroin she took was unusually strong.
 She fell unconscious on the bed.
 When Yuri came to her for sex, she was unresponsive – unable to fulfil her only function in Yuri’s world.
 Frayed by business that had gone badly that day, Yuri’s temper snapped.

-Helena’s ribs broke easily, weakened from years of malnutrition.
-Helena wasn’t even conscious; unable to resist or express pain, her body began to convulse.
+Helena’s ribs broke easily as his fist smashed into her body.
+Weakened from years of malnutrition, her body began to convulse as she lost consciousness.
 Her shattered ribs had punctured her lungs and now she was drowning in her own blood.

 Yuri held her by the neck against the wall while blood poured out of her mouth and nose.
 It ran down the back of his hand, thick and hot.
 Repulsed, he let go of her throat and she slumped to the floor.
 A soft gurgling sound came from her mouth as her frail body gave in and she died.